azamb/docs-engineering-matrix/product.md

 #### Engineer 1

-- Actively participates in Scrum.
+- Actively participates in Scrum (e.g. Standup, Sprint planning, team retrospective).
 - Understands the importance and purpose of cadences of the methodology.
 - Understands how their work gets released to production.
+- Practices delivering their work all the way to production.

 #### Senior